 Python's lists are best suited to store data in the following situations:

-1. Several types of data can be stored in lists, and their index can be used to access them.
+1. Several data types can be stored in lists, and their index can be used to access them.

 2. Lists are good for mathematical operations on a group of elements because Python allows you to perform these operations directly on the list.